vorth/j4ts-swing-example/README.md

 I intend to continue to submit PRs for the [`j4ts-awt-swing`](https://github.com/j4ts/j4ts-awt-swing) project that supports this one.

 I have included three sample apps from the Swing Tutorial.
-Two of the `main()` methods are replaced with `mainDisabled()` at the moment.
+All of the `main()` methods are replaced with `mainDisabled()` at the moment, so that the applet example works.
+Change any single `mainDisabled()` to `main()`, and that will override the applet automatically, except for `org.jsweet.example.j4ts.Main`, which doesn't render a JFrame.

 ## Usage